7 Tips to Improve Your Basic Microsoft Excel Skills

 4. Calculate the Sum

-Using shortcuts to calculate the sum of an entire column can save you a great deal of time, especially if you use Excel regularly.
-Instead of manually entering the formula, simply use the shortcut “Alt” + “=” after you have selected the first empty cell in the column (the one located at the end of the numbers).
-After you hit this command, press Tab and Excel will be more than glad to show you the result.
+Using shortcuts to calculate the sum of an entire column or range of cells can save you a great deal of time, especially if you use Excel regularly.
+Instead of manually entering the formula, simply use the shortcut Alt + = after you have selected the first empty cell in the column (the one located at the end of the numbers).
+After you execute this command, press Tab and Excel shows you the result.

 AutoFill saves you precious time, especially when you are trying to type in a numbered list manually.
 To activate it, go to the Edit menu, point to Fill and click Series.